-The resident must meet with the preceptor, or the program director (or delegate) to review each written evaluation.
+The resident must meet with the supervisor, or the program director (or delegate) to review each written evaluation.
 The meeting may be set up by video conference, web conference or teleconference when the parties are not located in the same city.
 The meeting must be documented.

-• Final Outcome
+Final Outcome

-The outcome of the probation must be communicated in writing within ten (10) working days of the conclusion of the probation period and include the following information:
+The outcome of the probation must be communicated in writing by the RPC or designated subcommittee to the resident within ten (10) working days of the conclusion of the probation period and include the following information:

 - i.
 The dates of the probationary period - ii.
-A copy of the final summative evaluation - iv.
-Final outcome and consequences of the probationary program - 4.3.3 Probation Outcomes and Consequences
+A copy of the final summative evaluation iii.
+Final outcome and consequences of the probationary program

+4.3.3 Probation Outcomes and Consequences